wnordmann/sdk/docs/api/LayerList.md

 Props
 -----

-### `addWMS`
+### `addLayer`

-Should we allow adding layers through WMS GetCapabilities?
+Should we allow adding layers through WMS or WFS GetCapabilities?
 Object with keys url (should end with ? or &) and asVector.
-If asVector is true, layers will be added as vector.
+If asVector is true, layers will be retrieved from WFS and added as vector.

 type: `shape[object Object]`